 No single city or county holds the lion share of population here and the four cities have consistently carved their own paths.
 Civic pride is a wonderful thing, but so too is collaboration.
 Today’s economy demands it.

 Albany Mayor Kathy Sheehan told summit attendees that visitors to our region don’t see municipal boundaries.
 They are just looking to enjoy themselves.
 There’s nothing small about our region.
-More than 1.2 million boardings took place last year at our airport and our train station is the ninth busiest in the U.S. We have the brainpower, access to markets, natural resources, arts, a world-class racetrack and the medical facilities to run with the big dogs.
+More than 1.2 million boardings took place last year at our airport and our train station is the ninth busiest in the U.S. We have the brainpower, access to markets, natural resources, arts, a world-class racetrack and the medical facilities to run with the big dogs, although sometimes there are issues that happen in medical facilities and that’s why the use of a Queens NY Medical Malpractice Lawyer could be really helpful for this.

 I’d love to see a single website that explains what all our places have to offer, the “what you can do here” site whose website name would be on every hotel reception desk, in every library, in every town and city hall and in every cab in the region.
 And every municipality would play a role in promoting it.